kubeflow/website/content/en/docs/components/model-registry/getting-started.md

 ### Register a Model Artifact metadata

-You can use the `register_model` method to index a model artifacts and its metadata, for instance:
+You can use the `register_model` method to index a model's artifacts and its metadata, for instance:

 ```python
 registeredmodel_name = "mnist"